"You won't make any money as an artist."

 If you're looking to live off your art, you can open shops on DeviantArt, INPRNT, and Etsy.
 If you're confident in your work, open commissions.
 There's always someone who's bound to help support your work.

 As long as you make sure people know where to find your work, market all your avenues.
 Create a portfolio.
 And use all the platforms available to you.

 Graphic Designer Roberto Blake is not a Patreon artist but definitely knows the online grind.
 From his popular YouTube channel to his offline speaking engagements, he's found a way to not only build a community but one that supports his creative endeavors.
 Here's his advice:

 "A service based business is not sustainable long term.
 My variations of diversifying income (advertising/affiliate marketing/public speaking/paid writing/consulting/webinars) may not be a fit for everyone.
 However, creating a product that can generate a combination of passive and active income can make you more secure.

 Envato, for instance, is a great marketplace and I buy assets to modify to save my time pretty regularly.
 Align your passions to a purpose and the work in between is figuring out a practical application of it.
 Making your moves with intention and clarity makes all the difference in where you end up."

 Thank you to all the artists who gave their wonderful advice.
 If you want to learn more about them, feel free to follow their work on social media and support their pages below:

 Who knows, maybe with the help of Patreon or other online avenues, you'll be able to make a living doing what you love.
+Now that you know how to use Patreon as an artist, it's time to get started.
 So how will you put yourself out there today?

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post